 There are many different benefits of an IWMS, not only for real estate and facility executives, but also for the organization as a whole.
 Here are four of the top benefits:

 - Improved data quality.
 An IWMS replaces standalone solutions with a single system, becoming “the single source of truth”.
 This improves data quality control and consistency.
 The IWMS can be integrated with other applications in your IT landscape to eliminate redundancy and differences.

 - Lower IT support costs.
-An IWMS simplifies your IT infrastructure because it eliminates standalone or legacy systems and makes sure the same version is used across the organization.
+An IWMS simplifies your IT infrastructure because it eliminates standalone or legacy systems and ensures the same version is used across the organization.
 Therefore, application managers have fewer systems to maintain and can update and upgrade the software centrally.
 It makes their work easier, more effective and more productive.

 - Process standardization.
 With the use of pre-configured workflows based on best practices you can standardize processes, moving away from situations where multiple solutions and applications rule.
 It ensures continuous alignment and improved communication between business domains during the entire lifetime of the software.

 - Better decision making.
-An IWMS offers you an integrated view and, therefore, a more complete understanding of your real estate and workplace portfolio.
+An IWMS provides an integrated view and, therefore, a more complete understanding of your real estate and workplace portfolio.
 It combines information about the real estate portfolio, spaces, assets, maintenance and services activities, and so on.
 This not only helps you to react faster, but also to plan ahead.

 Taking a step back: what are my goals?